klen/modconfig/README.rst

 Contributing
 ============

-Development of AIOHTTP OAuth Client happens at: https://github.com/klen/modconfig
+Development of the project happens at: https://github.com/klen/modconfig

 .. _license: